Meier Teich

-Meier Teich (מאיר טייך, 1890–1975) was Bukovinian Jewish and Israeli lawyer, Zionist activist, and writer.
+Meier Teich (מאיר טייך, 1890–1975) was a Bukovinian Jewish and Israeli lawyer, Zionist activist, and writer.
 During the Holocaust, he was the leading Jewish figure of the Sharhorod ghetto.

 Early life and career

 Teich was born on January 6, 1890, in Suceava, which was then part of the Austro-Hungarian Empire within the Duchy of Bukovina.
 When he was 17 years old, he got involved in the Zionist movement, co-founding the local Poale Zion group in Bukovina.

 After completing his schooling, Teich pursued his studies in law at the University of Vienna and at the University of Czernowitz.
 He earned his doctorate in law in 1913 and subsequently practiced law in Suceava, Vienna, and Bucharest.
 During the inter-war period, he became involved in the local politics of his hometown, serving as a member of the city council and later as vice-mayor.
 He also wrote for various Jewish newspapers and attended the World Jewish Congress in 1929.
 Until 1941, Teich had further been involved in various Jewish and Zionist organisations in the region.